manyrandomthings/minitweaks/README.md

 * Categories: `minitweaks`, `mobs`, `survival`

 ## infinityMendingStacking
-Allows infinity and mending to stack on bows
+Allows infinity and mending to stack on bows, like in 1.9 to 1.11
 * Type: `boolean`
 * Default value: `false`
 * Required options: `true`, `false`
 * Categories: `minitweaks`, `enchantment`, `survival`
-* Additional notes:
-  * Like enchanting from 1.9-1.11

 ## maxPlayerXpDrop
 Maximum amount of xp players drop on death